 From NOK 2'490

-This is not a daily trip, but arranged if we have 2 or more participants (or pay for 2 pax).
+This trip is arranged if we have 2 or more participants (or pay for 2 pax).
 Maximum capacity is 12 pax, so this is our most exclusive trip.
 In booking process it has to be agreed where to meet, if you need mountain boots and if you want to bring your own lunch or not.
 After safety introduction and adjustment of equipment, we are ready to start the paddle.
 The kayak trip is about 3 km in distance, we paddle along shore on our way to the glacier.
 At a beach nearby the glacier we park the kayaks, find the glacier equipment and make us ready for exploring the Møsevass Glacier.
 This is a “young” glacier arm of Folgefonna; the glacier is about 5000 years old, but 1500 years ago, the ice was not present in this valley.
 The glacier hike will be adjusted after your wishes and ice conditions, the ice is in constantly change and route will depend on conditions.
 Normally it is possible to do real ice climbing.
 Normal duration for this trip is 6-8 hour (start and stop in Rosendal)

 Total time length